whyhankee/node-flw/README.md

 `async` is the defacto standard for async flow control.
 I do have some issues here that I would like to improve:

 * I'm always struggling with combinations of `auto`, `series`, `parallel`, `waterfall` and keeping references to the results from the called functions.
 It seems to boil down to either:

-  	* Make variables in an outer scope to assign them too
+  * Make variables in an outer scope to assign them to
 	* Dragging everything with you in a waterfall
 	* Use `async.auto`, gives you a context object, but not really easy to read / maintain